-Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter
+Navy SEAL Demoted For Taking Photo With Corpse Of ISIS Fighter

 Updated at 4:13 p.m.
 ET

-A military jury has sentenced Navy SEAL Special Operations Chief Edward Gallagher to a reduction in rank and pay for posing with a dead prisoner's body on the battlefield.
+A military jury has sentenced Navy SEAL Special Operations Chief Edward Gallagher to a demotion and reduction in pay for posing with a dead prisoner's body on the battlefield.
 A jury convicted Gallagher of that crime on Tuesday but acquitted him of charges that he murdered the captive ISIS fighter.

 The jury also sentenced Gallagher to four months' confinement — the maximum allowed — but he won't serve any additional time because he already spent 201 days confined to the brig while awaiting trial.
 The sentence also includes partial pay for four months, which was effectively reduced to two months because of time served.